JohannesMilke/sponsorware/README.md

 In case you don't want to wait until the source code becomes publicly available in the future simply [Request Access](https://johannesmilke.com/#/request "Request Access") and [Become A GitHub Sponsor](https://github.com/sponsors/JohannesMilke "Become A GitHub Sponsor") so that you get everytime directly access to all the projects & source codes I release.

+### 4. Why Is The GitHub Access Link Not Working Even If I Am A Sponsor?
+The access link is working!
+First of all, you need to accept the invitation from GitHub.
+Simply go to https://github.com/orgs/JohannesMilke-Sponsors/invitation?via_email=1 and accept the invitation.
+After this, you will have access to all GitHub repositories.

 [sponsor]: https://github.com/sponsors/JohannesMilke